-I'm the breeder behind Generations Labradoodles located in Apex, NC.
+I'm Rebecca H., the breeder behind Generations Labradoodles located in Apex, NC.
 Our dogs are our beloved companions.
 We care deeply about this breed and are really happy with the Australian Labradoodles.
 We cherish each of our dogs and puppies, and we do everything we can to make sure that they get the best lives possible.
 That includes everything from choosing healthy parents with good temperaments, to proper socialization and daily care, to placing them in loving homes with wonderful families.
 We strive to provide each of our puppies and their families with a truly positive experience!

-What makes Rebecca’s program special
+What makes your program special?

 We give the puppies all the best nutrition, including fresh goat milk supplementally.
 We allow people to choose their own puppy and visit their puppy before the go-home date.